 What is a Small Finance Bank?

 - Small Finance Banks (SFBs) is a specific segment of banking created by RBI under the guidance of the Government of India.

-- Objectives of setting up Small Finance Banks is furthering financial inclusion by primarily basic banking activities to unserved and under-served sectors.
+- Objective of setting up Small Finance Banks is to further financial inclusion by primarily basic banking activities to unserved and under-served sectors.
 It includes

-- In short, Small Finance Banks are set up for these unserved and underserved segment with a basic objective of:
+- In short, Small Finance Banks are set up for these unserved and underserved segments with a basic objective of:

 - Provision of savings vehicles primarily to unserved and underserved sections of the population in India